MichaelDearsley/4-Channel-Logic-Analyser/README.md

 ## Limitations

-This project is intended as a simple educational logic analyser rather than a replacement for professional test equipment.

-Current limitations include:

 * Approximately 100 kHz sampling rate
 * 1,000 samples per capture
 * UART decoding currently configured for the tested UART format and baud rate